jump-dev/MathOptInterface.jl/docs/src/apireference.md

 ### Constraints

-Constraint references and functions for adding, modifying, and removing constraints.
+Functions for adding and modifying constraints.

 ```@docs
-ConstraintReference
-candelete(::AbstractSolverInstance,::ConstraintReference)
 isvalid(::AbstractSolverInstance,::ConstraintReference)
-delete!(::AbstractSolverInstance,::ConstraintReference)
 addconstraint!
 modifyconstraint!
-getconstraintconstant
-getconstraintaffine
-getconstraintquadratic
 ```

-List of attributes associated with constraints. [category AbstractConstraintAttribute] Calls to `getattribute` and `setattribute!` should include as an argument a single `ConstraintReference` or a vector of `ConstraintReference{T}` objects.
+List of attributes associated with constraints. [category AbstractConstraintAttribute] Calls to `getattribute` and `setattribute!` should include as an argument a single `ConstraintReference` or a vector of `ConstraintReference{F,S}` objects.

 ```@docs
 ConstraintPrimalStart